What requirements should my notebook meet?

-When you study at the Faculty ITC in a Master's or Postgraduate diploma programme, ITC requires you to have a notebook computer that meets or exceeds certain specifications.
-The notebook hardware and operating system and software requirements ensure that you will have access to the resources you need to successfully complete your study.
-This also goes for the online education and assessment which can be part of the programme.
+When you study at the Faculty ITC in a Master's or Postgraduate diploma programme, you need a notebook that meets or exceeds certain specifications.
+The notebook hardware, operating system, and software requirements ensure you have access to the resources you need to complete your study successfully.
+This also goes for online education and assessment, which can be part of the programme.

-For online ITC programmes, the following are guidelines to guarantee optimal performance.
-For online oral exams and proctoring during online assessments, the webcam and headset requirements need to be met.
+For online courses, the following are guidelines to guarantee optimal performance.
+The webcam and headset requirements must be met for online oral exams and proctoring during online assessments.

 8 GB (16 GB recommended)

 Intel® Core™ i5 Processor or equivalent (e.g. AMD)

 Wireless (Wi-Fi) and Ethernet LAN